TikTok food trends: Seafood boil

+A seafood boil usually refers to an outdoor food gathering were seafood is served.
+However, as commonly used on Tiktok, seafood boil refers to a mix of seafood and other ingredients, cooked together in a cajun style.

+The #seafoodboil hashtag received over 250,000 videos.

 Notable figures

 Eitan Bernanth

 Eitan Bernath is a TikTok star with over 1.6 million followers on the platform as of May 2021.
 After teaching himself to cook by watching YouTube and the Food Network, he posted his first TikTok in 2019: within 24 hours of posting his first video on an easy-to-make recipe, he gained tens of thousands of followers.
 His trademark upbeat and energetic behavior in combination with his focus on easy recipes differentiates him from traditional culinary experts.

 Jeron Combs

 Jeron Combs posted his first TikTok video in May 2020 from a prison cell, and since then has attracted millions of viewers.
 Combs converted his metal bed frame into a cooking surface and documented his meal preparation process.

 Emily Mariko

 Emily Mariko attained TikTok fame after posting a recipe video about leftover salmon bowls on August 25, 2021.
 Her signature salmon dish, along with the lack of music and filler audio in contrast to most TikTok culinary videos, has created a following of over 12 million people.